vrick6749/Workbook2/README.md

   ##### c)
   Ruby on rails acts as a backbone for the processes and execution of code, based on the users inputs and requirements.
 The other codes such as javascipt, css, ajax and html act as supplements in order to create a more responsive and efficient application.
 Since applcations have the tendency to expand as demand grows, a scallable database is required in this case AWS.
 Rails along with a database management system and the extra features of AWS generates an environment which is responsive and effective in terms of functionality and resource allocation.
   ##### d)
+  Airbnb stores roughly 1.5 petabytes of data.
+These datas are normally a mix of strings and images.
+In order to get the most efficient result for querying Airbnb has used a combination of storage where the main storage is Hadoop.
+The Hadoop framework allows for scalability it also work well with associating unstructured data such as images and locational data.
+In order to provide a platform for  structured data Hive was utilized as it can mimic SQL performance and stored particular data into tables.
+This combination on a single platform allows for efficient relational querying.
   ##### e)
   Airbnb must track numerous datas such as users, listing, prices, location, reviews, dates, payment details, amenities, favorites, host, photos and payments.
 These are just some of the obvious data that may be tracked.
   ##### f)